 - Harmful Effects of Hard Water

-The hardness of water is harmful to the boilers as the deposition of salts occurs which reduces the efficiency of the boiler.
-Hard water is safe to drink but using over a long interval of time can lead to many problems like:
+The hardness of water is harmful to the boilers as the deposition of salts occurs, which reduces the efficiency of the boiler.
+Hard water is safe to drink, but using it over a long interval of time can lead to many problems like:

 - Spots appear on clothes and linens

 Types of Hardness of Water

 Hardness of water can be classified into two types: